kstenerud/streamux/streamux-specification.md

 The negotiation process chooses the higher of the two peer's `proposed` values.
 If the chosen value is greater than either of the peer's `max` values, this is a [soft failure](#hard-and-soft-failures).

+To defer to the other peer, simply choose `0` for proposed, and nonzero for `max`.

 * If this field is not present, `0` is assumed for both values.
 * If `max` is not present, then it is assumed to be equal to `proposed`.

 #### Field `_negotiation`

-This field signals to the other peer that negotiation is complete.
-A value of `true` indicates success, and a value of `false` indicates a [hard failure](#hard-and-soft-failures).
+The presence of this field signals to the other peer that negotiation is complete.
+A boolean value of `true` indicates success, and a value of `false` indicates a [hard failure](#hard-and-soft-failures).

+This field is ignored in `simple` and `yield` modes, because success or failure is implied from the first (and only) message exchange.

-This field may only be used at the conclusion of a `handshake` negotiation.
+This field is required in the final message of a `handshake` negotiation.
+If the receiving peer disagrees with the sending peer's assessment of the negotiation, it is a [hard failure](#hard-and-soft-failures).

+#### Field `_`

+The optional filler field is available to aid in thwarting traffic analysis, and implementations are encouraged to add a random amount of "filler" data to negotiation messages if encryption is used.
+The receiving peer must discard this field if encountered.